 What services compete with AWS?

-According to Synergy Research Group, AWS comprised 33% of the public cloud market as of Q1 2018, with Google, Microsoft, Alibaba, and IBM combined totaling less than 30% of the market.
+According to tech market research firm Canalys, AWS comprised 32.4% of the public cloud market as of Q4 2019, with Google, Microsoft, Alibaba, and IBM combined totaling less than 30% of the market.

 In much the same way that Amazon as an internet retailer is intended to be everything to everyone, so is AWS.
 While competing cloud services offer alternatives for general use cases of AWS, no competing cloud service has an exact replacement for every product included in AWS.